cannblw/rate-limiter/README.md

 2. Create a `.env` file with the contents of `.env.example` and configure the environment variables if necessary.
 3. Run the project: `npm start`.

+## How to access the the API documentation

+The project has a Swagger documentation that can be accessed on: `http://{BASE_URL}/api-docs`

 ## Limitations

 This project does not differentiate who is the caller of the service, so it only works on an endpoint basis, without considering the IP of the caller.